Dhanya-07/Loading-.net-DLL-in-Java/README.md

 2) Annote the functions to be exported with UnmanagedCallersOnlyAttribute.

-     Include the following in .csproj file:

-     <PublishAot>true</PublishAot> //This will enable native AOT compilation during publish
-     <StripSymbols>true</StripSymbols> //[Only for Linux]to produce .dbg file in linux

 3) Publish the C# code,

        Static Library:  dotnet publish /p:NativeLib=Static -r win-x64 -c release //For Linux -: linux-64